awhetzel/deduction_estimator/README.md

 testing tutorials, but this was a time sensitive learning exercise so I didn't do any TDD or automated testing.

-Currently, the application has only been tested on Fedora 28 with firefox and konqueror, I plan to test with chrome, Fedora 26, and Windows, I will update this document when I test on other operating systems and browsers.
+This application has been tested on Fedora 26, Fedora 28, and Windows 10 using the Unbuntu shell for windows.
+It has been tested and is compatible with Firefox, Google Chrome, Microsoft Edge, and Konqueror browsers.

 ### Known Bugs
-There are currently no known bugs in the project.
+The only way I have been able to break the application is to login to the site as the admin user and attempt to add an employee.
+This will return an internal server error because the admin user is not a member of any company group.
+I found this issue late in the development process and I was not very concerned about it because the admin user has access to the admin site if it was necessary for the admin to add employees.
+The admin can also create users for any company via the admin site.